Mizuho employees to get option to work three days a week, but with reduced salary

 Each employee will be allowed to choose to work three or four days.
 Basic salary will be reduced to 80 percent of the current level for employees who work four days a week and to 60 percent for those working three days, according to the sources.

-Mizuho Financial seeks to prevent talented workers from leaving the group by creating an environment where employees, many of whom need to take care of older family members or raise their children, find it easy to work according to their own circumstances.
+Mizuho Financial seeks to prevent talented workers from leaving the group by creating an environment in which employees, many of whom need to take care of older family members or raise their children, find it easy to work according to their own circumstances.

 The new system is also intended to help employees take time to brush up their skills in their respective areas of work, according to the sources.